shopware5/shopware/UPGRADE-5.4.md

 * Changed .htaccess file to prohibit download of .env files
 * Changed "Send E-Mails" checkbox in batch processing window of order to be enabled by default again
+* Changed behaviour of of inactive forms to act like any other missing page

 ## 5.4.2